samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 2. Configuring each smartAlbumCell with the new iOS 14.0+ tableview cell's UI configurations.
 Then binding the smartAlbumSection data to display each smartAlbumCell's title and icon.

-Right below the dequeSmartAlbumCell method add this **dequeUserCreatedAlbumCell** method:
+Right below the dequeSmartAlbumCell method, update the **dequeUserCreatedAlbumCell** method:
 ```swift
 fileprivate func dequeUserCreatedAlbumCell(for indexPath: IndexPath) -> AlbumCell {